 The Council ensures that it undertakes a deliberate and systematic identification of the key risks that might prevent, degrade, delay or enhance the achievement of its objectives and priorities.
 The Council's Risk Management Strategy sets out the process for undertaking this on an ongoing basis.
-In addition to identifying of risks, managers score them in terms of likelihood and potential impact.
+In addition to the identification of risks, managers also have to quantify them in terms of likelihood and potential impact.
 The risks are then recorded in the Council's Risk Registers.
 These have three aspects - strategic, operational and project risks.
-The Council's Strategic, Operational and Project Risk Registers are reviewed on a quarterly basis and reported into the Corporate Risk Management Group and the Audit and Accounts Committee on an exception basis.
+The Council's Strategic, Operational and Project Risk Registers are reviewed on a quarterly basis and reported to the Corporate Risk Management Group and the Audit and Regulatory Committee on an exception basis.

-Our Performance in 2020/21
+Our Performance in 2021/22

-The Council used a range of financial and other indicators to measure performance in 2020/21.
-At the end of March, 67% of the Council's performance targets for the year had been met, an increase of 3% on last year.
-In terms of year on year trends, 61% of measures recorded the same or improved results compared to 2019/20.
-Because of the impact on council operations due to the pandemic and repeated lockdowns, the council revised a small proportion of its performance targets in-year to take account of the anticipated and in some instances continuing impacts.
+The Council used a range of financial and other indicators to measure performance in 2021/22.
+At the end of March, 68% of the Council's performance targets for the year had been met, a small increase on last year.
+In terms of year on year trends, 54% of measures recorded the same or improved results compared to 2020/21.

-The Council also exceeded its targets in a number of areas including; new benefit claims processing, external sports funding, sickness absence, complaint handling, business unit occupancy, planning applications processed on time, empty town centre shops, missed bins, and street cleanliness standards.
+The Council also exceeded its targets in a number of areas including; new benefit claims processing, workplace accidents, complaint handling, business unit occupancy, planning applications processed on time, revenue collection rates, community clean-up campaigns, empty town centre shops, and street cleanliness standards.

-The service areas which fell short of target include the use of temporary accommodation, increasing our pest control contracts, FOI response times, average relet time for housing voids, invoice processing, planning enforcement, volunteer hours and residual waste tonnages.
+The service areas which fell short of target include the use of temporary accommodation, FOI response times, avoidable contact, average re-let time for housing voids, sickness absence, external sports funding, on-contract spend, planning agent satisfaction, volunteer hours and recycling rates.
 The impact of lockdown due to the coronavirus pandemic can also be seen in some of these results.